ibm-cloud-docs/containers/cs_network_policy.md

     ```
     {: pre}

-#### Create new Calico network policies using v2 syntax to allow or block traffic
+#### Step 3: Create new Calico network policies using v2 syntax to allow or block traffic
 {: #1.9_create_new}

 1. Define your [Calico network policy ![External link icon](../icons/launch-glyph.svg "External link icon")](http://docs.projectcalico.org/v2.6/reference/calicoctl/resources/policy) by creating a configuration script (`.yaml`).
 These configuration files include the selectors that describe what pods, namespaces, or hosts that these policies apply to.
 Refer to these [sample Calico policies ![External link icon](../icons/launch-glyph.svg "External link icon")](http://docs.projectcalico.org/v2.6/getting-started/kubernetes/tutorials/advanced-policy) to help you create your own.